dasch-swiss/dsp-docs/docs/developers/knora-ui/contribution/index.md

 - @Input(), @Output(), @ViewChild must be declared at the top of the class, before the declaration of any other variables
 - Specific methods must be declared after lifecycle hook methods (ngOnInit, etc. > getOneResource())

+***

+## Style guide

+The general design and the style of GUI elements are defined in the [Knora-App style guide](/developers/knora-web-app/contribution/).
+This guideline should be followed for any new features.